Bengali Hindus: Festivals

 According to a famous Bengali proverb, there are thirteen festivals in twelve months (বারো মাসে তেরো পার্বণ).
 Bengali Hindus celebrate all major Indian festivals.
 The year begins with the Bengali New Year's Day or Pohela Boishakh which usually falls on 15 April.
 Traditional business establishment commence their fiscal year on this day, with the worship of Lakshmi and Ganesha and inauguration of the halkhata (ledger).
 People dress in ethnic wear and enjoy ethnic food.
 Poila Baishakh is followed by Rabindra Jayanti, Rath Yatra and Janmashtami before the commencement of the Pujas.

 The puja season begins with the Vishwakarma Puja and is followed up by Durga Puja—the last four days of Navaratri—the greatest and largest Bengali Hindu festival.
 It is the commemoration of the victory that teaches none is good and none is evil.
 Each and every war starts, continues and ends with an objective to fulfill their own minimum demands that is required to exist.
 The defeated always have to accept the dictations of the victors and the defeated becomes free from the guilt of having defeated in the war and again both victors and defeated become friends.

 According to Chandi Purana, goddess Durga killed Mahishasura, the demon-like asura and saved the devas.
 Rama the prince of Ayodhya invoked the blessings of goddess Durga in a battle against Ravana of Lanka.
-Durga Puja is the commemoration of Rama's victory over Ravana and it ends in Bijoya Dashami.
+Durga Puja is the commemoration of Goddess Durga's victory over Mahishasura and it ends in Bijoya Dashami.
 Durga Puja is followed by Kojagari Lakshmi Puja, Kali Puja, Bhai phonta, Jagaddhatri Puja.

 The winter solstice is celebrated a Paush Sankranti in mid January, followed by Netaji Jayanti and Saraswati Pooja, a puja dedicated to Goddess of Knowledge and music Goddess Saraswati.

 The spring is celebrated in the form of Dolyatra or Holi.
 The year ends with Charak Puja and Gajan.

-Durga Puja became the main religio-cultural celebration within the Bengal diaspora in the West (together with Kali and Saraswati Pujas, if a community enough big and rich).
+Durga Puja became the main religio-cultural celebration within the Bengal diaspora in the West (together with Kali and Saraswati Pujas, if a community is large and prosperous enough).

-Temple
+Temples

-As per David J. McCutchion, historically the religious architecture in Bengal may be divided into three periods: the early Hindu period (up to the end of the 12th century, or may be a little later in certain areas), the Sultanate period (14th to early 16th century), the Hindu revival period (16th to 19th century).
-A lot of Odia culture, the Bengal temple architecture has also very much by the Odia architecture.
+As per David J. McCutchion, historically the religious architecture in Bengal may be divided into three periods: the early Hindu period (up to the end of the 12th century, or maybe a little later in certain areas), the Sultanate period (14th to early 16th century), and the Hindu revival period (16th to 19th century).